elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-pharmacological-interventions-target-parasite-pathways-in-drug-design.md

 url: /learn/psychology/questions/how-do-pharmacological-interventions-target-parasite-pathways-in-drug-design
 score: -1.0
 related_article1:
-    id: 165850
+    id: 165855
-    title: How do genetic analysis and ecological niches contribute to understanding evolutionary relationships in phylogenetics?
+    title: >-
+        What are the transmission dynamics of zoonotic diseases between wild and domestic animals?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-analysis-and-ecological-niches-contribute-to-understanding-evolutionary-relationships-in-phylogenetics
+    url: /learn/psychology/questions/what-are-the-transmission-dynamics-of-zoonotic-diseases-between-wild-and-domestic-animals
 related_article2:
-    id: 165851
+    id: 165844
-    title: Explain the ecological impact of microbial interactions in parasitology.
+    title: >-
+        How have historical research models using nematodes contributed to the field of parasitology?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-ecological-impact-of-microbial-interactions-in-parasitology
+    url: /learn/psychology/questions/how-have-historical-research-models-using-nematodes-contributed-to-the-field-of-parasitology
 related_article3:
-    id: 165847
+    id: 165849
-    title: What are the key public health implications of parasitic diseases?
+    title: >-
+        What are parasitoids and how do they differ from other parasitic insects?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-public-health-implications-of-parasitic-diseases
+    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
 related_article4:
-    id: 165835
+    id: 165828
-    title: Differentiate between definitive and intermediate hosts in the life cycles of parasites.
+    title: >-
+        What are the different types of parasites and how do they differ in their relationships with hosts?
     subject: Psychology
-    url: /learn/psychology/questions/differentiate-between-definitive-and-intermediate-hosts-in-the-life-cycles-of-parasites
+    url: /learn/psychology/questions/what-are-the-different-types-of-parasites-and-how-do-they-differ-in-their-relationships-with-hosts
 related_article5:
-    id: 165840
+    id: 165855
+    title: >-
-    title: What are the clinical implications of identifying parasitic infections?
+        What are the transmission dynamics of zoonotic diseases between wild and domestic animals?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-clinical-implications-of-identifying-parasitic-infections
+    url: /learn/psychology/questions/what-are-the-transmission-dynamics-of-zoonotic-diseases-between-wild-and-domestic-animals
 ---

 &nbsp;